Endeavour Hills

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Endeavour Hills shows there are currently 128 active transport stops operating.
+The analysis of public transport in Endeavour Hills indicates that there are 128 active transport stops operating within the area.
 These stops serve a mix of bus routes, with a total of 10 individual routes providing service.
-Together, these routes facilitate 1,772 weekly passenger trips.
+Collectively, these routes facilitate 1,772 weekly passenger trips.
+The accessibility to transport is rated as excellent, with residents typically located 181 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+The car remains the dominant mode of transportation, with 92% of residents using this method.

 Frequently Asked Questions - Transport